Code-Institute-Submissions/project-5/README.md

 - MUCH better error handling.
 Right now, minimum to none
 - Again, tests has been done manually or with little use of automated tests
-- Also need to push to GitHub more often and or number the pushes more clearly

 [**To top**](#Table-of-Contents)